UBC-MDS/Group8_2022_Block4/CONTRIBUTING.md

 4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-5. Commit your changes and open a pull request.
+5. Commit your changes and open a pull request through Github website.

+    ```console
+    $ git add .
+    $ git commit -m "Your detailed description of your changes."
+    $ git push origin name-of-your-bugfix-or-feature
+    ```

 ## Pull Request Guidelines